pbsmyth/command-line/lessons.md

 ## Windows

 We won't be using Windows's own non-UNIX version of the command line.
-We installed Git Bash, following [these instructions](https://github.com/DHRI-Curriculum/install/blob/master/sections/git.md), so that we can work in the cross-platform Unix command line for this session.
+Instead, we will use Git Bash.
+If you haven't installed it yet, you can follow [these instructions](https://github.com/DHRI-Curriculum/install/blob/master/sections/git.md).
+The reason we use Git Bash as the command line on Windows is that it makes you able to run the same commands as you would on a computer running macOS or Linux.
 Git Bash includes core utilities available on Linux that are not available on Windows.

 1. Look for Git Bash in your programs menu and open.